-The SNF funds organizations and projects, worldwide, that aim to achieve a broad, lasting and positive impact, for society at large, and exhibit strong leadership and sound management.
+The Stavros Niarchos Foundation (SNF) is one of the world’s leading private, international philanthropic organizations, making grants to nonprofit organizations in the areas of arts and culture, education, health and sports, and social welfare.
+SNF funds organizations and projects worldwide that aim to achieve a broad, lasting, and positive impact for society at large, and exhibit strong leadership and sound management.
 The Foundation also supports projects that facilitate the formation of public-private partnerships as an effective means for serving public welfare.

-SNF’s grant to JHU follows another landmark gift of $75 million to Rockefeller University, a world-renowned academic and medical research institution, in New York, NY, US, to create a new and expanded university campus, the Stavros Niarchos Foundation-David Rockefeller River Campus (SNF-DR), which will open in the spring of 2019.
+SNF’s grant to JHU follows a landmark grant of $75 million to The Rockefeller University, a world-renowned academic and medical research institution in New York, to create a new and expanded university campus, the Stavros Niarchos Foundation-David Rockefeller River Campus (SNF-DR), which opened in May 2019.

-The SNF’s largest single gift is the Stavros Niarchos Foundation Cultural Center (SNFCC), in Athens, Greece.
+SNF’s largest single grant to date is the Stavros Niarchos Foundation Cultural Center (SNFCC), in Athens, Greece.
 The project’s total cost exceeded $860 million.
-The SNFCC was designed by the renowned architectural firm Renzo Piano Building Workshop, and includes the new facilities of the National Library of Greece and the Greek National Opera, as well as the Stavros Niarchos Park.
-The Foundation delivered the SNFCC to Greek Society on February 23, 2017.
-Following the handover, the SNF announced its commitment to continue supporting the SNFCC for five years, through grants of $53 million that support the implementation of public programming and help cover a portion of SNFCC’s operational costs.
-All events funded with the SNF’s support are free to the public.
+The SNFCC was also designed by Renzo Piano and the RPBW and includes the new homes of the National Library of Greece and the Greek National Opera, as well as the Stavros Niarchos Park.
+The Foundation delivered the SNFCC to Greek society on February 23, 2017.
+Following the handover, SNF announced its commitment to continue supporting the SNFCC for five years, through grants of $53 million that support the implementation of public programming and help cover a portion of the SNFCC’s operational costs.
+All events funded with SNF’s support are free to the public.